Dipping Chocolate Recipe is an old fashioned recipe for dipping homemade candies.

 down pat and zip right through it.

-Actually, the easiest way to dip candies is to DROP them into the bowl of coating.
-Then dip it out with a dipping fork.
-This way the bottom gets coated also.
+Actually, the easiest way to dip candies is to drop them into the bowl of chocolate coating.

-Place your dipped candies or fruits on freezer paper or plastic wrap to let them cool and prevent them from sticking.
+Place your dipped candies or fruits on freezer paper or plastic wrap to let them cool to prevent them from sticking.

-Let set for several hours or overnight to firm up.
+Let the candies set for several hours or overnight to firm up.

-The firming up can be accomplished by placing in a refrigerator
+The firming up can be accomplished by placing them in a refrigerator

 NOTE: Either Chocolate Bark or White